 Hae Sue Lee, from Seoul, entered the Curtis Institute of Music in 2013 and studies viola with Roberto Díaz and Hsin-Yun Huang.
 All students at Curtis receive merit-based, full-tuition scholarships, and Ms. Lee is the Marcy Gringlas and Joel Greenberg Annual Fellow.

-Ms. Lee has performed as a soloist with Ensemble 212 in New York and the Emirate Youth Symphony Orchestra.
+Ms. Lee has performed as a soloist with the Philadelphia Orchestra at the Kimmel Center, Ensemble 212 in New York, and the Emirate Youth Symphony Orchestra.
 She has given solo recitals as part of the Kumho Prodigy series and as a Rising Star of the Korean Culture Center in Paris.
-Ms. Lee has participated in the KNIGA Symphony Orchestra, Emirate Youth Symphony Orchestra, Summit Music Festival Youth Orchestra, Great Mountains Music Festival and School, and the Summit Music Festival.
+She has participated in the KNIGA Symphony Orchestra, Emirate Youth Symphony Orchestra, Summit Music Festival Youth Orchestra, Great Mountains Music Festival and School, Summit Music Festival, and Verbier Festival Academy.

 Ms. Lee has received many awards, including first place at the Johansen International Competition, first prize in the 2011 Alexander and Buono String Competition in New York, and the bronze medal in the 2015 Stulberg International String Competition.
 She was also named the 2011 Kumho Prodigy.